2020 Annual Report

 Office of the Sheriff: The OFFICE OF THE SHERIFF is comprised of the Sheriff, Chief of Staff, two Assistant Sheriffs, the Office of Professional Responsibility, and the Office of the General Counsel.

-Lieutenant Colonel David Saunders serves as Sheriff Berry’s Chief of Staff.
+Mr. Brian Eley serves as Sheriff Berry’s Chief of Staff.
 He is the highest responsible senior administrative and supervisory authority of all employees of the Agency.
-Lt.
-Col. Saunders has been with the Charles County Sheriff’s Office for over 30 years and most recently served as the Assistant Sheriff of Operations.
+He is directly responsible for the Office of the General Counsel and the Executive Services Division.
+Chief of Staff Eley is a retired CCSO Captain and most recently served as the Assistant Sheriff of Administration.

 Two Assistant Sheriffs are responsible for the day-to-day operations of the Agency.
 Major Michael Almassy serves as the Assistant Sheriff of Operations and is responsible for Patrol Operations, the Criminal Investigations Division, and the Special Operations Division.
-Mr. Brian Eley serves as the Assistant Sheriff of Administration and is responsible for the Corrections Division, the Special Services Division, the Information Services Division, the Executive Services Division, the Training Division, and the Administrative Services Division.
+Major Ronald Farrell serves as the Assistant Sheriff of Administration and is responsible for the Corrections Division, the Special Services Division, the Information Technology Division, the Training Division, and the Administrative Services Division.

 The Office of Professional Responsibility (OPR) is an independent component of the CCSO and maintains the integrity of the Agency by ensuring the professional conduct of Agency personnel.
 OPR’s two functions include Internal Affairs and Standards and Audits, and it operates under the command of Captain William Edge.